blaineventurine/home-automation-docker/README.md

         - "443:443"
         - "8090:8080"

 maps our access ports. `HostPort:ContainerPort` is the schema, so to access the port the container sees as `8080`, I type in `localhost:8090` in the host machine.
+It is commented out up above because I access Traefik though my domain name, not a local IP any more.
 For most containers, the host ports are arbitrary - except Traefik needs `80` and `443`, and PiHole will need `53`.

 Docker keeps containers fairly isolated from each other by default, so this section